jcasalet/NASA/crispv1.1/README.md

 At present CRISP is suitable for binary classification of tabulated data, with continous, binary or categorical (one-hot encoded) variables.

+## NOTE
-## This repository was forked from the NASA FDL 2020 Astronaut Health Team code repository.
+This repository was forked from the NASA FDL 2020 Astronaut Health Team code repository.
 The changes made to this code base are described at the end of this document.

 ## Installation